 - a.
 The Chief Elected Official (CEO) of a jurisdiction affected by an emergency should implement a graduated response approach in responding to and managing emergencies and disasters.
 As the potential severity of the emergency or the demand on local resources grow, the Incident Commander should increase emergency response and coordination activities to meet increasing emergency demands.
 Four Emergency Action Levels are identified to assist with mobilizing efforts.
 The purpose of these levels is for providing a short-hand method for mobilizing emergency response forces.
 An on-scene responder estimates the level of response and then notifies the Incident Commander and/or the Valencia County Office of Emergency Management. - i.
 Level One Incident Command System is necessary to direct and control emergency response forces at an incident site.
 Incident Command Post and staging areas established.
 Incident Commander able to control emergency without additional assistance or Emergency Operations Center (EOC) activation.
-Incidents involving spills, leaks, or fires of small amounts of fuel, oil or other materials that can be managed using equipment available to first responder operations level, such as Self Contained Breathing Apparatus (SCBA) and/or Structural Firefighter's Protective Clothing (SFPC). - ii.
-Level Two Resources that are immediately available to Incident Commander are nearing exhaustion.
+Incidents involving spills, leaks, or fires of small amounts of fuel, oil or other materials that can be managed using equipment available to first responder operations level, such as Self Contained Breathing Apparatus (SCBA) and/or Structural Firefighter's Protective Clothing (SFPC). - Level Two Resources that are immediately available to Incident Commander are nearing exhaustion.
 The EOC may be activated to manage, collaborate, and coordinate related, multiple, low level emergencies in different locations.
+Some

-Some precautionary evacuations may be necessary.
+- precautionary evacuations may be necessary.
 Regional assistance may be required.
 Includes incidents involving hazardous chemicals requiring the use of any kind of specialized protective equipment beyond use of their SCBA and/or SFPC, special tools or knowledge beyond the normal scope of first responders. - iii.
 Level Three State response and management resources may be needed to assist the local and regional response.
 Local area evacuation and mass care activities characterize this level.
 Hazardous materials may be involved.
 State and local EOC's are coordinating resources.
 Regional assistance is generally required. - iv.
 Level Four All local, regional, state and federal response and management resources are needed to handle a disaster.
 Wide area evacuation and mass care activities characterize this level.
 Hazardous materials may be involved.
 All government level EOC's are coordinating resources. - 1.
 Refer to the chart for examples

 Level 1 Level 2 Level 3 Level 4

 Scope of emergency Specific location Local area affected Wide area disaster Wide area disaster

 Resources Needed Local Regional or Local State Federal

 Possible emergency event Examples: Civil Disruption, Serious fire or accident, multi-agency response needed Examples: Loss of communications, multi-agency response, hazardous chemical release, or terrorism Examples: Wind damage, flash floods, prolonged utilities loss Examples: Earthquake, dam failure

 Hazardous Materials Spills, leaks, or fires of small amounts of fuel, oil or other materials that can be managed using equipment available to first responder operations level, such as SCBA and/or SFPC.
-Hazardous chemicals that requires the use of any kind of specialized protective equipment beyond use of Self-contained Breathing Apparatus (SCBA) and/or Structural Firefighter's Protective Clothing (SFPC), special tools or knowledge beyond the normal scope of a first responders
+Hazardous chemicals the protective equipment beto (SCBA) and/or Structurations or knowledge beyon yond use of Self-contained al Firefighter's Protective ed Breathing Apparatus e Clothing (SFPC), special

 Jurisdictions One One or Two Two or more Two or more

 Evacuation No Possible, Limited Area Possible, Large Area Encouraged, Wide Area

 Multiple sites No Possible Possible Yes

 Mass Care No Possible Possible Yes

 Local EOC activated No Possible Yes Yes

 Local warnings No Yes Yes Yes

 Mass warnings No No Yes Yes

 State EOC activated No No Yes Yes

 Federal EOC activated No No No Yes